rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 owner is endorsing or sponsoring the user.
-For example, when websites include their customers’ logos on their websites, we understand that the customer’s logo is being used to signal that the owner of the logo approves of or endorses the product, and we take that information into account when considering the product.
+For example, when websites include their customers’ logos on their websites, we understand that the customer’s logo is being used to signal that the owner of the logo approves of or endorses the product and possibly the content of the website, and we take that information into account when considering the product and website.
 A suggestion of endorsement that is inaccurate can also be a trademark infringement.

 Trademark law always allows others to use a trademark to truthfully describe the product or service itself, such as “this program is written in the Rust